alco/TastyKVO/README.md

 The library has not been tested with GC somewhat, but not in production code.

 It is ***important*** that you unregister an object from KVO notifications before it is deallocated.
+Similarly, a target must remove all of its observers prior to deallocation.
 Failing to do so may cause unpredictable consequences which can't even be tested reliably.
 Luckily, **TastyKVO** provides a way to enforce this policy automatically.